 Owl Identification Equipment

 The right equipment is essential for owl identification.
-While the tools necessary to see owls are part of every birder's field gear, there are certain characteristics to look for when specifically targeting owls.
+While the tools necessary to see owls are part of every birder's field gear, there are certain types of equipment that are more helpful when specifically trying to identify owls.

 - Optics: Birding binoculars with a large aperture to permit the most light into the lens are the best choice for identifying owls.
 This will allow a bird's details to be seen more clearly even in the dusky or twilight conditions when owls are most likely to be spotted.